CheckPointSW/charts/checkpoint/cp-resource-management/README.md

 $ --set addons.imageUploader.enabled
 ```

-This command deploys a Dome9 Resource Management agent.
+This command deploys a CloudGuard Resource Management agent.

 > **Tip**: List all releases using `helm list`